apache/httpd-site/content/ABOUT_APACHE.md

 form of our standard modules, Apache 1.0 was released on December 1, 1995.

-Less than a year after the group was formed, the Apache server passed NCSA's httpd as the #1 server on the Internet and according to the [survey by Netcraft](http://www.netcraft.com/survey/) , it retains that position today.
+Less than a year after the group was formed, the Apache server passed NCSA's httpd as the #1 server on the Internet, according to the Netcraft Web Server Survey (1996).

 In 1999, members of the Apache Group formed the [Apache Software Foundation](http://www.apache.org/) to provide organizational, legal, and